-- Europe (Bulgaria, Croatia, France, Germany, Hungary, Latvia, Netherland, Norway, Poland, Portugal, Serbia, Slovenia, Spain, Switzerland)
+- Europe (Bulgaria, Croatia, France, Germany, Hungary, Latvia, The Netherlands, Norway, Poland, Portugal, Serbia, Slovenia, Spain, Switzerland)

 Call for Funding Proposals

-IFLA launches a call for funding proposals to carry out awareness-raising activities at a national or regional level.
-All countries are eligible to apply, and priority is be given to regional initiatives including countries not involved in the regional workshops.
+IFLA launched a call for funding proposals in January and August 2017, to carry out awareness-raising activities at a national or regional level.
+All countries are eligible to apply and priority is given to regional initiatives including countries that were not involved in the regional workshops.

 - Ten projects now under way (June 2017)

-Participants from all regional workshops are invited to a global review meeting in the first quarter of 2018, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.
+A delegation of participants from all regional workshops will be invited to a global review meeting in the January 2018, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.
 The meeting reviews commitments made by participants at the regional meetings and assesses overall progress of library advocacy in relation to the SDGs.